 The role of deep learning in clinical analysis for predictive decisions is getting stronger with the hope of analyzing the variety of health conditions of different patients.
 In several conditions, deep learning may soon be a handy diagnostic tool in the inpatient setting, where it can alert attendants to changes in high-risk medical care conditions.

 Certain artificial intelligence in healthcare laboratory and computer science centers have developed a project called ICU intervenes that enables to inform the clinicians to the patient under the critical care unit.
-In few eye related clinical trials, professionals use optical coherence tomography (OCT) scans to diagnose eye conditions.
+In few eye-related clinical trials, professionals use optical coherence tomography (OCT) scans to diagnose eye conditions.

-And these 3D images provide a detailed map of the back of the eye, but they are hard to read and need expert analysis to interpret.
+These 3D images provide a detailed map of the back of the eye, but they are hard to read and need expert analysis to interpret.
 But with the help of image annotation deep learning, the system an accurate as a human clinician, and has the potential to significantly expand access to care by reducing the time it takes for testing and diagnosis.

 The Future Scenarios of Deep Learning in Healthcare